-- Coordinate with all other branches in the Division of Planning in order to prepare the annual SPR Planning Work Program. - Prepare monthly expenditure reports for each chapter of the SPR Planning Work Program. - Update accomplishments of the SPR Planning Work Program quarterly. - Coordinate and prepare the annual SPR Planning Work Program and Accomplishments and Expenditures Report. - Kentucky Transportation Center studies, as needed.
+- Coordinate with all other branches in the Division of Planning in order to prepare the annual SPR Planning Work Program. - Prepare monthly expenditure reports for each chapter of the SPR Planning Work Program. - Coordinate and prepare the annual SPR Planning Work Program and Accomplishments and Expenditures Report. - Kentucky Transportation Center studies, as needed.

 The Internal Customer Service Section will coordinate and prepare the annual SPR Planning Work Program and the annual SPR Planning Work Program Accomplishments and Expenditures Report.
 This Section will also prepare and distribute to other Branches monthly expenditure reports for all chapters in the SPR Planning Work Program.
-The Internal Customer Service Branch will update accomplishments to the SPR Planning Work Program quarterly and distribute these updates to other Branches.

-PERSONNEL \$30,000
+PERSONNEL \$35,000

-OUTSOURCING \$100,000
+OUTSOURCING \$80,000

-TOTAL \$130,000
+TOTAL \$115,000

-• \$100,000 for various Kentucky Transportation Center studies.
+• \$80,000 for various Kentucky Transportation Center studies.
 All studies will be submitted for eligibility review prior to funding.
+CHAPTER 2